WorldWideTelescope/worldwide-telescope-web-control-script-reference/webcontrolobjects.md

 ![Himalayas model](images/ElevationModel.jpg)

-The Himalayan mountains, with elevation data.
+The Himalayan mountains, with elevation data.{% endmethod %}
-{% endmethod %}

 {% method -%}
 ### Settings ShowFieldOfView Property

 Note: This feature is not implemented.